“We travel not to escape life, but for life not to escape us.” – Anonymous

 - Pipe mounds of around 2 cm width .
 Swirl away at the top to prevent peaks from appearing.
 If peaks appear , press with wet finger.

 - Bake at 200 C / 400 F for 20 minutes and then at 180 C/350 F for 15- 20 minutes until golden brown.
 Do not open the oven door.
 Let cool completely before filling!

 - To fill , cut in half, or poke a hole in the side and fill using a pastry bag.

 - This recipe makes 25-30 medium sized choux pastry shells/ profiteroles or 18-20 eclairs

 - These are best served the day they are made.

 - They can be stored in an airtight container (once cooled) for upto a day .
 Rebake in a preheated oven at 200 C / 400 F for upto 8 minutes to crisp up softened choux buns

 - Choux shells or eclair shells can be frozen for upto 2 months.

-- filled with whipped cream and dusted with icing sugar
+- Serving suggestions: filled with whipped cream , pastry cream or icecream , and topped with icing sugar or ganache

 These are delicious little bites , whichever way you decide to fill them .
+Try icecream or pastry cream!
 Crisp outer pastry with delicious sweet creamy filling .
 Make them for your next tea party and watch them disappear!!!